alwaysbegrowing/arbor-contracts/docs/BondFactory.md

 ## Errors

-### CollateralRatioLessThanConvertibleRatio
+### CollateralTokenAmountLessThanConvertibleTokenAmount
-* collateralRatio must be greater than convertibleRatio
+* There must be more collateral tokens than convertible tokens